andrewginns/deep-photo-styletransfer-tf_win/README.md

 ## Acknowledgement

+* This Windows modification was done when Andrew Ginns was a masters student at the *University of Bristol*

-* This work was done when Yang Liu was a research intern at *Alibaba-Zhejiang University Joint Research Institute of Frontier Technologies*, under the supervision of [Prof. Mingli Song](http://person.zju.edu.cn/en/msong) and [Yongcheng Jing](http://yongchengjing.com/).
+* Tensorflow code was done when Yang Liu was a research intern at *Alibaba-Zhejiang University Joint Research Institute of Frontier Technologies*, under the supervision of [Prof. Mingli Song](http://person.zju.edu.cn/en/msong) and [Yongcheng Jing](http://yongchengjing.com/).

-* Our tensorflow implementation basically follows the [torch code](https://github.com/luanfujun/deep-photo-styletransfer).
+* The tensorflow implementation basically follows the [torch code](https://github.com/luanfujun/deep-photo-styletransfer).

-* We use [martinbenson](https://github.com/martinbenson)'s [python code](https://github.com/martinbenson/deep-photo-styletransfer/blob/master/deep_photo.py) to compute Matting Laplacian.
+* Uses [martinbenson](https://github.com/martinbenson)'s [python code](https://github.com/martinbenson/deep-photo-styletransfer/blob/master/deep_photo.py) to compute Matting Laplacian.

 ## Citation
 If you find this code useful for your research, please cite: